john-james-ai/BreastCancerDetection/_sources/content/01_eda/02_eda_meta.md

 +++ {"tags": ["hide-input"]}

-### Case Bivariate Analysis
+## Case Bivariate Analysis

-This bivariate analysis will comprise a dependency analysis, and an inter-dependence analysis.
+This bivariate analysis will comprise a dependency analysis and an inter-dependence analysis.
 The former assesses the degree to which a cancer diagnosis depends upon the values of the explanatory variables, such as breast density, type and distribution of calcifications, and the shape and margins of masses.
 The inter-dependence analysis explores the association between two independent variables.

 ```{code-cell}
 :tags: [hide-input]